-- Pale blue tailored shirt bearing the Aranmore emblem (worn - Aranmore shorts (fitted at the waist rather than loosely hung at the hips). - A black belt with an unobtrusive metal buckle. - Aranmore banded grey school socks. - are not an acceptable substitute.
+- Pale blue tailored shirt bearing the Aranmore emblem (worn untucked in summer). - Aranmore shorts (fitted at the waist rather than loosely hung at the hips). - A black belt with an unobtrusive metal buckle. - Aranmore banded grey school socks. - Black, polished, lace up school shoes (sneakers or sport shoes are not an acceptable substitute.
 Sandals, thongs and bare feet are not acceptable at any time).